 The CD "Didar - Live in Berlin" featuring Majid Derakhshani (Composition, Tar, Voice), Thea Nielsen (Flute) and Amir Abbas Zare (Daf) and Oliver on guitar is one of his latest projects and yet another exciting venture discovering new horizons.

-To date he has released 8 CDs with 6 different chamber music formations for the German Labels DEUTSCHE GRAMMOPHON, Kreuzberg Records, Acoustic Music Records and the South Korean Label Credia International (Universal).
+To date he has released 11 CDs including 7 different chamber music formations for the German Labels DEUTSCHE GRAMMOPHON, Kreuzberg Records, Acoustic Music Records as well as Credia International (Universal) and Ethnoclassics.

 The German publisher Edition Margaux created the Collection Oliver Fartach-Naini which is a selection of the numerous pieces composers from all over the world have dedicated to Oliver and his ensembles.
 Oliver is a featured artist of the New York String Manufacturer La Bella.